waldronmatt/html-validate-webpack-plugin/README.md

 ## Features

 - `html-validate` [performs all validation locally](https://html-validate.org/#offline) which means you can use `html-validate` and `html-validate-webpack-plugin` offline.
-- `html-validate-webpack-plugin` has no dependencies.
+- `html-validate-webpack-plugin` contains minimal dependencies.

 ## Contributing